Watch Program Video

 - November 1st to start in Spring (January)

 All applicants must attend a Phlebotomy Orientation.
 Please see the information box on this page for orientation dates.

 IMPORTANT NOTE: During the Phlebotomy class on campus, students will be doing venipuncture on each other!

-You must attend an orientation to be considered for program acceptance.
-Orientations are hosted only at the COCOA CAMPUS, and are on a walk-in basis (no invitation/appointment required).
+You must complete orientation to be considered for program acceptance.
+In-person orientations are hosted only at the Cocoa Campus, and are on a walk-in basis (no invitation/appointment required).
 Information on an alternate online orientation is posted after each session.

 Cocoa Campus, Building 20, Room 104